nervosnetwork/docs.nervos.org/website/docs/basics/glossary.md

 ---

 ### `tx_version`
 The version of a transaction.
-This field is reserved for the system, mandatorily set as 0.
+This field is set to 0 and is reserved for the system.

 ```
 pub const TX_VERSION: Version = 0;